 The problems, real or imagined, in Wales have been recorded.
 They will never be forgotten or altered in the minds of outsiders.
 Additionally, their “bards / are piping on reeds” now.
 They have been downgraded from the music they were previously accustomed to playing and now reeds play where “trumpets” once “sounded.”

-In the last section of lines the speaker continues to describe the feelings that the English, and all those outside of Wales, hold in regard to the Welsh people.
+In the last section, the speaker continues to describe the feelings that the English, and all those outside of Wales, hold in regard to the Welsh people.
 They are, he states, “Inept.”
 The speaker knows the English compare the Welsh to the Irish.
-They are held in similar regard, or as it is, lack of regard.
+They are held in a similar regard, or as it is, lack of regard.

 The speaker seems to embrace this comparison.
 He sees the Irish as having had to face the same problem as the Welsh.
 They have both had to fight “too long for the crumbs / from rich men’s tables.”
 Both peoples have suffered greatly at the hands of the English.

-In the last section of the poem the speaker asks his reader a rhetorical question.
+In the last section of ‘Soliloquy For Compatriots’, the speaker asks his reader a rhetorical question.
 He asks how others, such as the English, “could…know for one moment” the truth about the Welsh.
 They could not possibly understand the “steely wonder / of pride in legend.”
 What the English see as a grotesque festival is to the Welsh a celebration of history.
 It is a reminder of everything that has been lost.
 It is, he states, the…

 Stiff stubborn strap to our backbone.

-It is the thing which holds the Welsh people together.
-It is the only remnant of the past which remains to them.
+It is the thing that holds the Welsh people together.
+It is the only remnant of the past that remains to them.